Environment’s impact on health

 What is the Environment’s impact on health at AstraZeneca?

 Company efforts to prevent disease and improve health outcomes by addressing environmental determinants of health.
-This includes the built environment, changing disease patterns, increasing allergens, and heat-related and pollution-related illnesses and deaths, among others.
+These determinants include climate change, air and water quality, the built environment, the environmental dimension of antimicrobial resistance (AMR), among others.

 We recognise that everything is interconnected.
 The health of our planet has a direct impact on human health.
 We strive to prevent disease and improve health by addressing how the environment impacts human health.
-Our strategy on this issue is Healthy Planet, Healthier People, which signals that through a healthy planet, we can help facilitate better health for people.
-In 2019, this strategy will be launched to understand and address our environmental impacts from the very beginning of our research process to prevention programmes for patients, which will include an internal and external engagement plan since we recognise the close connection health and environment have across many areas of our business.
+Our strategy on this issue is Healthy Planet, Healthier People.
+Our approach follows that by contributing to a healthy planet, we can improve the health of people.
+In 2019, this strategy was launched to address our environmental impacts from the beginning of our research process to cross-sector collaborations for improved planetary health.